-Name Filing Date Registration Statement Operating Status Additional Information Healthcare Acquisition Corp.
-April 25, 2005 Effective July 28, 2005 001-32587 Completed August 3, 2007 Mr. Pappajohn has served as Chairman of the company since inception.
-Mr. Pappajohn also served as Secretary of the company until he resigned on August 3, 2007.
-Mr. Kinley served as President, Treasurer and director of the company until he resigned on August 3, 2007.
+Name Healthcare Acquisition Corp.
+Filing Date Registration Statement April 25, 2005 Operating Status Effective July 28, 2005 SEC File Number 001-32587 Pending Business Combinations Completed August 3, 2007 Additional Information Mr. Pappajohn has served as Chairman of the company since inception and continued as Chairman of the combined entity until he resigned on July 15, 2011.
+Mr. Pappajohn also served as Secretary of the company until he resigned on Kinley served as President, Treasurer and director of the company until he resigned on August 3, 2007.
 Zeta Acquisition Corp.
 I, Inc. and Zeta Acquisition Corp.
-III Inc. January 31, 2008 Effective April 1, 2008 000-53056 000-53058 None.
+III Inc. Effective April 1, 2008 000-53056 000-53058 None.
 Messrs.
 Pappajohn and Kinley have been officers and directors of these companies since inception.